yugabyte/yugabyte-db/docs/content/stable/deploy/kubernetes/multi-zone/gke/helm-chart.md

 The YugabyteDB Helm Chart has been tested with the following software versions:

-- GKE running Kubernetes 1.14 (or later) with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
+- GKE running Kubernetes 1.18 or later with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
 This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB. `n1-standard-8` is the minimum instance type that meets these criteria.
-- Helm 3.0 or later
+- Helm 3.4 or later
 - YugabyteDB docker image (`yugabytedb/yugabyte`) 2.1.0 or later
 - For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../../../manual-deployment/system-config/#ulimits) on each node in your Kubernetes cluster.